Meet the Governors

 - Lynn Huddart is a clerk to the Governing Boards of several local schools

 - Lynn Huddart's husband is a director of C & E Builders

 My name is Lynn Huddart and I am the Chair of Governors at Orgill Primary School.
 I have been a Parent Governor since 2011 and was elected Chair just a few months later.
 It is a real privilege to play an active part in the development of our school and to see all of our children thrive and have pride in their achievements.
 Working with the staff at Orgill is very exciting and they are always looking for ways to engage and encourage the children in all that they do.
 Children do not just achieve academic success here but also personal and social qualities that they will take with them throughout their lives.
 I am extremely proud to play a supporting role in the achievements of our school.

-My name is Alister McGaw.
-I am married and have two children.
-My daughter attends Orgill Primary School and my son is currently serving with the British Army.
-I have been a serving police officer for 15 years and since January 2012 I have been employed with the Civil Nuclear Constabulary based at Sellafield Nuclear Licensed site as a Police Firearms Sergeant and Operations Firearms Commander.
-During my police career I have faced and dealt with numerous challenges but nothing like becoming a governor for Orgill Primary School.
-I am looking forward to this new and exciting challenge and will do my best to support the children and staff of the school.
+My name is Alister McGaw and I am married with two children.
+I have been a serving Police Officer since 2001 and since January 2012 I have been employed with the Civil Nuclear Constabulary at Sellafield whereby I have been a Police Firearms Sergeant and Operational Firearms Commander.
+I have enjoyed the last 5 years as a Governor at Orgill School and I am looking forward to being able to continue to support the children and staff at the school.

 Being part of the school's Governing Body is an important part of my role as head teacher of Orgill Primary School.
 I work closely with governors with the ultimate aim of providing the best possible educational experience for our pupils.
 The work of our Governing Body is effective because we share this vision and all have high expectations of what our pupils can achieve.
 We work together identifying areas for improvement, setting targets and monitoring actions to ensure that things are having the impact that we want.